-Schools are required to prepare and administer an assessment program in accordance with specifications provided by NESA.
+To achieve this, schools prepare and administer an assessment program in accordance with specifications provided by NESA.
 These specifications identify the components of the course to be assessed, the weightings and the timing of tasks.
-Schools are required to assess and rank all students doing the same course.

 Assessment tasks are designed to measure knowledge, skills and understanding of a wide range of outcomes.
 Task types may include tests, written assignments, practical activities, oral tasks, fieldwork and projects.